- Home

 To apply, fill in the Credit Application Form and submit it as part of your enrolment.

 *Please refer to your Student Handbook for more information on Course Credit.
-As an international student you should note that where you are granted credit this will reduce your course duration and you will be informed of this in writing.
+International students should be aware that if credit is granted, the course duration will be adjusted and confirmation will be provided in writing.

 Recognition of Prior Learning (RPL)